Creature123/Take_Home_Assignment/DatabaseQ&A/README.md

 **- Answer -**

 <!-- I have got a confusion here whether I have to find out distinct listings and distinct user or
-only distinct user and multiple listing id with different timeline -->
+only distinct user and multiple listing id with different timeline

+Please consider the Answer accordingly-->

 <!-- Asssuming distinct user id and distinct Listing id e.g.
 In the year 2013 : total distinct listing ID was 3 i.e